-Rather than reading about how great your business is, buyers want to learn how your business and services will help them accomplish a specific objective or overcome a business problem.
-This means writing case studies that are customer-focused and provide value by showing readers a holistic picture of your business, your services and offerings, and how you can make their jobs easier.
+More and more, B2B buyers refer to case studies to help inform their buying decision no matter where they are in the buyer’s journey.
+But rather than reading about how great your business is, buyers want to learn how you’ll help them accomplish a specific objective or overcome a business problem.
+This means writing case studies that make your customer shine and show readers how you can make their jobs easier.

-So how can you ensure that your case studies deliver value?
+So how do you make sure your case studies deliver?

-Writing a compelling case study begins with finding the right subject.
+Writing a great case study begins with the right subject.

-You want to pick a client who embodies your ideal customer profile.
-Their experiences with you should resonate with your target audience so that potential prospects can see themselves as one of your customers.
+Don’t just pick anybody!
+Pick a customer that embodies your ideal customer profile.
+Their experiences should resonate with your target audience so that potential prospects can see themselves as one of your customers.

-There should be mutual familiarity—the right customer should understand your company and you should understand theirs.
-This will ensure that the story you’re telling is clear and demonstrative of how your business helped your customer accomplish their goals based on specific business objectives.
-The right customer should have results that signal significant wins that can be illustrated with impressive metrics.
+And there should be mutual familiarity—the right customer should know your company as well as you know theirs.
+That way, the story will really show off how your business helped your customer accomplish their goals.
+We also recommending choosing a customer with results that can be illustrated with impressive metrics.

-If you have any customers that are recognizable, such as a company that is a household name, we recommend using that to your advantage.
-This will help heighten the authority of your business and case study in the eyes of your audience.
+If you have any customers that are recognizable or are a household name, we recommend using that to your advantage.
+This will help give your business (and case study) authority.

-In their case study, Slack took advantage of Lyft’s established visibility, using the recognizable brand to give their company additional credibility.
+In their case study, Slack took advantage of Lyft’s brand recognition to boost company credibility.

 Where you can, feature a variety of customers, whether that be through industry or location.
 Diversity will look differently depending on your business and your customers.

-Finally, once you’ve chosen the subject of your case study, get in touch with them.
-It’s important to get permission from your customer before you begin any other part of the case study production process.
-Reach out and make it clear what your objective is with your case study and what trademarked material will appear, whether that be logos, people, images, visual examples etc. By making things crystal clear from the get-go, you can avoid any surprises on both sides.
+Finally, once you’ve chosen the subject of your case study, get their permission.
+Reach out and share what story your case study will be telling and what trademarked material will appear, whether that be logos, people, images, visual examples etc. By making things crystal clear from the get-go, you can avoid any surprises on both sides.

 FINDING THE STORY

-Now that you’ve chosen the right customer, it’s time to pick the right questions that will help you tell their unique story.
+Now that you’ve chosen the right customer, it’s time to pick questions that will help you tell their unique story.

-If possible, use the interview process to get quotes or testimonials from your customer, which can be included to add dimension and authenticity to the case study.
+Use the interview process to get quotes or testimonials from your customer.
+This helps add authenticity to your case study.
 When your customer’s experience feels real to your audience, there’s a greater chance they will feel connected to it and see themselves in that situation.

-Once you’ve crafted your questions, pass them to colleagues who know your customer best so you can be sure your interview delivers the information you need.
+Once you’ve crafted your questions, pass them to colleagues who know your customer best (like your sales team!), so you can be sure your interview delivers the information you need.

-Spotify has chosen to communicate their case studies as a news story, taking advantage of direct quotes to put their client’s success in the spotlight.
+Spotify communicated their case study as a news story, taking advantage of direct quotes to put their client’s success in the spotlight.

 Structuring your interview questions